 (R.C.
-2108.02(C) (current law); R.C.
-2108.11(J) (the bill))
+2108.11(J) (former R.C.
+2108.02(C)))

-Current law prohibits a donee from accepting an anatomical gift if the donee has actual notice of contrary indications by the decedent or if the anatomical gift is made by a person authorized to make the gift on behalf of the donor and a member of a prior or same class as the authorized person opposes the gift.
+Former law prohibited a donee from accepting an anatomical gift if the donee had actual notice of contrary indications by the decedent or if the anatomical gift was made by a person authorized to make the gift on behalf of the donor and a member of a prior or same class as the authorized person opposes the gift.